 Mining involves solving computational puzzles to discover a new block that is added to the blockchain.
 A blockchain is a virtual giant account book that keeps track of every bitcoin mined and traded.
 It makes it easy to trace the history of coins and prevents people from spending coins they do not own, making fake copies and undoing already conducted transactions.

-Bitcoin trading is the commonest way of acquiring coins, either by buying or selling them.
+Independent Reserve is the commonest way of acquiring coins, either by buying or selling them.
 People can send coins to your virtual bitcoin wallet, and you can do equally the same.
 This makes becoming a trader easy and straightforward.

 Bitcoin’s price is very volatile and mostly unpredictable.
 The cryptocurrency once traded as high as $19,783 during the crypto boom of 2017.
 At the time of writing, the BTC price is $8,100.